Construction: General Licensing and Certification for Construction Advancement

 Certified Green Professional (CGP)

-This certification from the National Association of Home Builders (NAHB) recognizes builders, remodelers, carpenters and other trade professionals who regularly use green building principles in home development.
-At the same time, CGP holders strive to keep project costs down.
+This certification from the National Association of Home Builders (NAHB) recognizes builders, remodelers, carpenters and other trade professionals who incorporate green building principles into homes using cost-effective and affordable options.
+Certificate holders must have a minimum of two years of building industry experience, sign a code of ethics and complete several courses.

-CGP holders must fulfill 12 hours of continuing education every three years, with a minimum of eight hours through green building-related educational programs.
+CGP holders must fulfill 12 hours of continuing education every three years from building-industry-related educational activities, with a minimum of eight hours through green building-related educational programs.

 In most states, this license entitles the holder to work in the plumbing trade as an employee of a licensed plumbing contractor.
 Still, the title makes room for pay advancement.
 In fact, some experts say the Journeyman Plumber often makes nearly as much as the Master Plumber.